ArsamAryandoust/EnergyTransitionTasks/README.md

 ### Docker

-Build and run Docker for processing data:
-The easiest way to build and run the Docker container is with the `build_and_run.sh` script we provide.
-To do this, execute the following command:
+The easiest way to build and run a Docker container for processing data is with the `build.sh` and `run.sh` scripts we provide.
+To do this, execute the following
+commands:

 ```
-./build_and_run.sh
+./build.sh
+./run.sh
 ```